aiven/devportal/.vale/README.rst

   *Worth doing a PR for.
 And definitely blogging about.*

 As I discovered in the section on `capitalization_headings.yml`_, the capitalization style (and particularly the ``$sentence`` "match") doesn't work quite as one might expect.
-What it does is quite reasonable, but could do with explaining, as it can lead to surprises for very short titles.
+What it does is reasonable, but could do with explaining, as it can lead to surprises for very short titles.

 No error for a file that doesn't exist
 --------------------------------------